rrvt/RACESreports/README.md

 ## Updates

+### Update 12/26/24

+Split the library into DocLib and Library where DocLib supports the MFC Document/Library App projects and Library has support classes and supports the Dialog Apps with only one class.

 ### Update 12/22/24

 Change the name from RWracesDB to RACESreports to better reflect that nature of the program.